Office: Ritchie School of Engineering and Computer Science

 Policy Statement

-The Electrical and Computer Engineering (ECE) Department at Denver University (DU) acknowledges the Qualifying Exam achievements of PhD students transferring from other institutions.
-Subject to the student having successfully passed the Qualifying Exam at their original institution and upon receiving endorsement from their advisor, the departmental faculty will consider and vote on granting an exemption from the DU ECE Qualifying Exam on a case-by-case basis.
+The Electrical and Computer Engineering (ECE) Department at Denver University (DU) acknowledges the Qualifying Exam, in a closely related degree, achievements of PhD students transferring from other institutions.
+Subject to the student having successfully passed the Qualifying Exam, in a closely related degree, at their original institution and upon receiving endorsement from their advisor, the departmental faculty will consider and vote on granting an exemption from the DU ECE Qualifying Exam on a case-by-case basis.
 A majority decision will be required for approval.

 This policy applies exclusively to PhD students transferring to DU ECE under the guidance of their advisor.
 This scenario primarily arises when the department seeks to attract top talent, with advisors bringing only those students who have already demonstrated their qualifications.
 In alignment with our strategy to recruit outstanding individuals, it is appropriate for the ECE Department to recognize and accept the results of Qualifying Exams from other reputable institutions.
 This approach allows both faculty and newly admitted students to devote their efforts towards achieving significant research contributions for the department.